jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 **Sites** lets you model an entire domain as a connected graph or table.
 You point DeltaWatch at a root URL, it crawls the hostname, builds a graph of pages and the links between them, and gives you an interactive network or table view of the whole site.
 You can see what links to what, which pages have drifted recently, and which pages are orphaned or rarely updated.

+I chose to implement it as a tool for organic discovery or real, present sites.
+It doesn't fetch a sitemap and allude to the existence of pages, it will slowly and meticulously look at a page in the same way the Watch logic does, locate any links on said page, and queue them for their own crawl.
+This gradually builds a network of linked pages.

-From the graph (or a table view, if you prefer rows), you can **convert any discovered page into a watch** with one click - or bulk-promote a dozen at a time.
+From the graph (or a table view, if you prefer rows), you can **convert any discovered page into a watch** with one click.
 Conversion routes through the standard watch creation flow, so plan limits, duplicate detection, and interval enforcement all still apply.
 There's also an optional auto-watch toggle that turns every newly discovered page into a watch as the crawler finds it, which is excellent for small focused sites and *absolutely terrifying* for anything the size of a Google developers domain.

 Sites also does **recrawl scheduling**.
 When a watch detects a change, the parent site queues an automatic re-crawl (debounced at 12 hours site-wide to avoid storms), so the data stays current with the pages you care about.
 As a fallback, every site gets a scheduled full recrawl roughly every 7 days with ±40% per-site jitter, so sites stay fresh while the platform doesn't all crawl at once.